 - Next to the Con Pond: it's still close to class visits, dorms, and the Con, but it feels tucked away

 5. You can start meeting people before you even get to All Roads!
-The Class of 2020 Facebook group is a great place to connect with other admitted students and current students.
+Each admitted class has its own Facebook page, which is a great place to connect with other admitted students and current students.
 Want to know if the Dungeons and Dragons ExCo is meeting during an All Roads program?
 Ask it on the Facebook group, and chances are a current Obie will be able to point you in the right direction or share contact info for the ExCo teacher.
 Thinking of eating at a co-op but want to know a bit more about the dietary offerings?
 Ask.
 Want to know if anyone else will be at the All Roads you're attending?
 The answer to that is definitely and resoundingly yes, and the Facebook group will give you some people to look out for.

 I hope you view All Roads as an opportunity for you to live a day as an Obie.
 Think of it is a chance to see what our community has to offer you, and to gauge whether or not you think this is the environment where you can grow further into a person you'd like to be.